Adriana Popescu, Dean of Library Services

 Robert E. Kennedy Library (Bldg 35)

 Kennedy Library supports Cal Poly’s mission by promoting open and informed inquiry in an inclusive and welcoming environment, fostering collaboration and innovation, supporting the unique needs of every student and scholar at Cal Poly, and contributing to the cultural life of San Luis Obispo.

 Kennedy Library selects and delivers information in all formats, provides active learning environments, promotes the skills that are needed for student success, and collects and preserves unique collections.

 The library offers consultative and instructional services delivered by expert library faculty serving each of Cal Poly’s colleges as well as in areas that serve the entire academic community, such as digital scholarship and special collections.
 In addition, the library provides students with print and electronic access to selected course materials through its course reserves service; and rapid access to books and articles held by other regional libraries through its interlibrary borrowing service.
-Reference assistance is provided at service desks and via instant messaging.
-Kennedy Library opens at 7 am on weekdays and is open until 12 am Sunday through Thursday.
+Reference and research help is provided at service desks and via 24/7 live chat.
 The 24-hour study space, Hub24, is located on the first floor of the library and is open 24 hours every day throughout the year.

 Librarians partner with faculty to help students develop research skills relevant to all disciplines.
 They work with students to ensure they acquire and practice the skills they need to succeed in a complex information environment.
 This includes finding quality information and using it to communicate skillfully through a variety of media.
 The librarians and a team of peer-to-peer student assistants teach more than 400 workshops each year and provide web- based resources to supplement in-class instruction.